Star Awards 2010

 Star Awards 2010 (Chinese: 红星大奖 2010) was a double television award ceremony held in Singapore.
 It is part of the annual Star Awards organised by MediaCorp for the two free-to-air channels, MediaCorp Channel 8 and MediaCorp Channel U.

 The nomination lists for the main categories and popularity awards were announced on 3 February and 18 March 2010, respectively.

 This year Star Awards marked the first time the Professional and Technical awards (given out to backstage crew and scriptwriters) were telecast and presented in one show (first show), and was also the second year to host multiple award shows airing on two separate Sunday nights, after 2007.
 While the first show was still held at MediaCorp TV Theatre, the second show was, for the third time in Star Awards history, being held on the new location of Resorts World Sentosa, after 1996 and 2006.

 Also introduced this year were the six awards, Favourite Male Character, Favourite Female Character, Most Unforgettable TV Villain, Male Media Darling, Female Media Darling and Rocket Award, all of which were awarded on the first show (亮闪八方 (lit.
 Dazzling Awards)).
 The first three awards were decided by online voting that run from 1 March until 11 April with the results being announced during the first ceremony.
 The Rocket Award was also introduced, which mainly focuses on the artiste who contributed the most improvement throughout the past year.

 Both of the ceremonies were broadcast live on 18 and 25 April 2010.
 The post-show was held after the second ceremony at 10pm on Channel U.

 Together and Reunion Dinner each won four awards combined from both ceremonies, for the former it holds the largest nominations for the ceremony with 20 and also won the Best Drama Serial, while the biggest winner for the Variety/Info-ed category It's A Small World won two.

 Programme details

-Winners and nominees
+Nominees and winners

 Unless otherwise stated, winners are listed first, highlighted in boldface.

-Show 1 (亮闪八方)
+Show 1

-Awards eligible for Audience Voting
+Awards eligible for audience voting

 The online voting for Favourite Male & Female Character was revealed on 18 March 2010, and were closed on 18 April, at 9pm.
 Voting for other categories closed at 8.15pm.

-Special Awards
+Special awards

-Rocket Award
+Rocket award

 The Rocket award, debuting this year, was given to the artiste with the most improvement in the performance of his/her respective field of profession for the past year.